qchemlab-embedding/2023-07-14-workshop/_episodes/18-forking.md

 (provided the commit messages contain [the right keywords](https://help.github.com/en/articles/closing-issues-using-keywords)).

-> ## (Optional) Exercise: try to send a conflicting pull request
+> ## (Optional) exercise:
->
-> If you complete parts A-E much earlier than others, try to send another pull request
-> where you anticipate a conflict with your first pull request.
+> * Try to send another pull request where you anticipate a conflict with your first pull request.
-{: .challenge}

-> ## (Optional) Exercise: practice making changes to your pull request
->
-> You can do that by pushing new commits to the branch where you sent the pull
+> * Make changes to your pull request: push new commits to the branch where you sent the pull request from.
-> request from.
-Observe how they end up added to your pull request.
 {: .challenge}